Child Care Council Public Policy Agenda

 More investment at every level of government so that…

-- The Westchester Child Care Scholarship Program is reinstated for families up to 350% FPL (or 85% SMI)
+- The Westchester Works Child Care Scholarship Program is renewed for families up to 400% FPL and opened up for families involved in job search activities.

-- PreK is available throughout NYS and in a range of settings that accommodate working parents’ schedules
+- PreK is available throughout NYS at at minimum of $10,000 per full-time slot and in a range of settings that accommodate working parents’ schedules.

 - The American Families Plan makes child care free or affordable for millions of families and provides free PreK throughout the nation